facebookarchive/pfff/readme.txt

    visualizer/navigator/searcher leveraging
    the information computed previously by pfff_db
  - sgrep, a syntactical grep
- - spatch, a syntacitcal patch
+ - spatch, a syntactical patch
  - scheck, a bug finder
  - scheck_heavy, a bug finder leveraging the information computed previously by pfff_db_heavy